 3.3 You can also contact the New Zealand Law Society’s Lawyers Complaint Service at 26 Waring Taylor Street, PO Box 5041 Lambton Quay, Wellington 5145, or telephone +64 4 472 7837.

-4.1 We hold profession indemnity insurance that exceeds the minimum standards specified by the New Zealand Law Society.
+4.1 We hold professional indemnity insurance that exceeds the minimum standards specified by the New Zealand Law Society.
 We will provide you with particulars of the minimum standards and actual cover upon request.